 How is hepatitis C treated?

 HCV may go away without treatment when it is passed from a mother to her baby during birth.
-Your child may not need treatment if his body fights the HCV.
-His infection will be chronic if it has not gone away by the time he is 2 years old.
+Your child may not need treatment if his or her body fights the HCV.
+His or her infection will be chronic if it has not gone away by the time he or she is 2 years old.
 Children younger than 3 years usually do not receive treatment.
 Your child's healthcare provider will talk to you about any treatments your child or adolescent may need.
 Medicines may be given to keep the virus from spreading.
 Medicines may also prevent or decrease liver swelling and damage.
 Rarely, surgery may be needed to replace your child's liver with a healthy liver.

 - Have your child cover any open cuts or scratches.
 If blood from your child's wound gets on a surface, clean the surface with bleach right away.
 Put on gloves before you clean.
 Throw away any items with blood or body fluids on them, as directed by your healthcare provider.

 - Do not let your child share personal items.
 These items include toothbrushes, nail clippers, and razors.